-You need a competent and skilled attorney.
-You want the best DUI attorney Phoenix Arizona has to offer to help you with any DUI charge.
+You need a competent and skilled attorney to help you avoid jail time and hefty fines.
+You want the best defense lawyer Phoenix Arizona has to offer to help you with any type of DUI charge.

 DUI offenses are difficult to defend against.
-The best DUI attorney Phoenix offers can exploit any and all weaknesses in the government’s case against you.
+A top rated lawyer in Phoenix such as Mr. Ferragut offers can exploit any and all weaknesses in the government’s case against you.
 This can result in your charges being reduced or even dismissed.
-Attorney Ulises Ferragut Jr., and the team at the Ferragut Law Firm, have been extremely successful in helping OVER 100 people defend AND WIN against their alleged DUI crimes in Arizona.
-The Ferragut Law Firm team stands ready to help you as a DUI Defense Attorney Phoenix Arizona.
-Contact the tough, experienced, successful, reasonably priced and ultimately Best DUI Attorney in Phoenix Arizona at 602-324-5300 or 602-370-4597 at night and on weekends.
+Ulises Ferragut and his legal team have been extremely successful in helping over 100 people defend AND WIN against their alleged crimes of DWI in Arizona.
+The Ferragut Law Firm team stands ready to help you today.
+Contact the tough, experienced, successful, reasonably priced and ultimately top rated DUI lawyer Phoenix Arizona offers at 602-324-5300 or 602-370-4597 at night and on weekends.

 Need to see what else we help with?
 Take a look at our other practice areas.